 2. Purchase from a Brand That Supports Veterans Causes

 Companies like Black Rifle Coffee, Boldfoot, Hero Clean and Oscar Mike are just a few of the hundreds of companies that support and give back to veteran causes.
 From Vodka and coffee to socks and cleaning supplies, the list of products you can purchase that give back directly to Veterans is endless.
 Many companies donate a percentage of sales to Military and vets in need, while other companies will send one product to a Vet for every product bought.
 Not only do these companies directly support vets, but many of their products are also made in the USA.
-For a full list of companies and the products that both support and give back to Veterans, check out .
+For a bigger list of companies and the products that both support and give back to Veterans, check out this article.

 3. Thank You